 Well, now, it's gaining more popularity than ever because of a step the CEO of Zomato made.

 This food tech unicorn Zomato has been paying off hackers for responsibly disclosing bugs with the company’s platform.

-According to an IANS report, it was disclosed that Zomato has paid more than $100,000 (INR 70 lakhs) to 435 hackers till date.
+According to an IANS report, it was disclosed that Zomato has paid more than $100,000 (INR 70 lakhs) to 435 hackers to date.

-Based on that report, it is said that since July 2017, Zomato has been using HackerOne’s bug bounty programme and since they have successfully resolved 775 vulnerabilities report.
+Based on that report, it is said that since July 2017, Zomato has been using HackerOne’s bug bounty program and since they have successfully resolved 775 vulnerabilities report.

 HackerOne claimed that Zomato’s security team is tasked to protect delicate information of over 55 million unique monthly visitors.